JunPyoL22/TimeSeries/README.md

 # TimeSeries
-For studying Time Series
+For studying Time Series.
-First topic is about the boostrap
+First topic is about the boostrap.